 Recycling is great but it won't bring back an extinct species

-Encourage others to stop junk mail via email or by creating a flyer and distributing it in your community.
+Encourage others to stop junk mail via email or by creating a flyer and distributing it in your community (if you have a little free library, leave flyers for your neighbors).
 You may be able to set out copies for the public at your local libraries, booths at fairs or farmers' markets, and health food stores or restaurants.
 Also, ask at your local post office if you can leave them copies of the flyer for distribution to interested postal customers.